SimonGrchevski/Leaderboard/README.md

   - Add new score
   - Remove all scores
+  - create a game
+  - add a new score to the leaderboard
+  - refresh a leaderboard with the latest changes
   - ( on the next milestone It will fetch data from API)

 ![screenshot](./Screenshot.png)